gavinfielder/pft/README.md

 ### Test History Logging
 On: `-l` ; Off: `-L`  Default on.

 By default, PFT will track the last time each test passes and fails, and print information about the most recent run of each test.
-Tests' history will also become 'outdated' if their age exceeds the value set in the PFT Makefile.
+Tests' history will also become 'outdated' if their age exceeds the value set in options-config.ini.
 This feature also allows selecting tests to run by whether they have recently passed or failed.
 See [Additional options when test history logging is enabled](#additional-options-when-test-history-logging-is-enabled).

 By default, the PFT Makefile removes the test history whenever unit\_tests.c is strictly newer.
 This prevents the test history from becoming corrupted when you add your own tests (potentially changing the test numbers).
 By default the enable-test and disable-test scripts, as they modify unit\_tests.c, will trigger such removal of history.csv.
-There is an option in the makefile to disable the history removal behavior, as well as an option in each of these scripts to touch history.csv to prevent the removal trigger.
+There is an option in options-config.ini to disable the history removal behavior, as well as an option in each of these scripts to touch history.csv to prevent the removal trigger.
 Use these options at your own discretion.

 ### Debugger Compatibility Mode
 On: `-d`  Default off.